-&lt;sup>1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.
+1 This document solely represents the views of IEEE 802 LMSC and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.

 52 IEEE 802 wireless technologies such as IEEE 802.11 and IEEE 802.15 have been instrumental in 53 enabling a rich diversity of IoT devices.
-This diversity includes, but is not restricted to, smart meters, smart lighting, smart plugs, switches and controls, sensor devices, locks, home appliances, 54 55 and video cameras.
-In addition, many IoT devices combine sensors with cameras to support applications such as smart doorbells, and security cameras with motion detection or smoke 56 57 detection, etc.
+This diversity includes, but is not restricted to, smart 54 meters, smart lighting, smart plugs, switches and controls, sensor devices, locks, home appliances, 55 and video cameras.
+In addition, many IoT devices combine sensors with cameras to support 56 applications such as smart doorbells, security cameras with motion detection or smoke detection, 57 etc.

-Of particulate note is the IEEE Std 802.11ah-2016 standard and the IEEE Std 802.15.4-2020 59 standard.
-The former, known as Wi-Fi HaLow in the marketplace, was developed with long range, 60 61 low power sensor and IoT networks and applications such as agriculture in mind.
-The latter was developed to support applications such as smart metering, known as Wi-SUN in the marketplace, 62 and includes features such as location discovery and device ranging.
-Some other examples of the 63 IoT devices which implement IEEE 802.15.4 technologies are TV remote controls, lighting, 64 window and door locks, heating and air conditioning systems, alarm systems, and remote medical 65 monitoring.
+Of particulate note is the IEEE Std 802.11ah-2016 standard2 and the IEEE Std 802.15.4-2020 59 standard3.
+The former, known as Wi-Fi HaLow in the marketplace, was developed with long range, 60 low power sensor and IoT networks and applications such as agriculture4 in mind.
+The latter, 61 known as Wi-SUN in the marketplace, was developed to support applications such as smart 62 metering and includes features such as location discovery and device ranging.
+Some other 63 examples of the IoT devices which implement IEEE 802.15.4 technologies are TV remote controls, 64 lighting, window and door locks, heating and air conditioning systems, alarm systems, and remote 65 medical monitoring.
 66